The Physics of Care by Jim Moss

 The messiness of life is not the problem.
 It is the point.

 Every major difficulty a community faces is also an opportunity to build something that cannot be built any other way.
 The genuine care that gets extended during hard times, the sacrifices made, the trust deepened through shared difficulty, doesn't just help people get through the moment.
 It stores as a kind of relational reserve that makes the community stronger for whatever comes next.
+But that reserve has to be built in advance.
+It cannot be manufactured at the moment of need.

 That is the book's deepest argument.
 Not that we should care more as a moral project.
 But that the caring life is more fully what human beings were built for.
 The science and the biology and the mathematics of human systems all point in the same direction.
 Toward each other.
 The physics is the proof.
 The point is shared lives worth living.